laforge49/JActor2/README.md

 Message processing then is somewhat similar to using synchronization locks.
 The advantage of using messaging is that the thread used to send a message does not block unless the pend method was used.
-(Request implements send and pend methods.)
+(Request implements send, reply and pend methods.)

 PActor is a reimplementation of JActor, but without several features:
 - There will be only one type of mailbox (asynchronous).